Publications

 Present bias is the inclination to prefer a smaller present reward to a larger later reward, but reversing this preference when both rewards are equally delayed.
 This paper investigates and characterizes the most general class of present-biased temporal preferences.
 We show that any present-biased preference has a max-min representation, which can be cognitively interpreted as if, the decision maker considers the most conservative present equivalents in the face of uncertainty about future tastes.
 We also discuss empirical anomalies which temporal models like beta-delta or hyperbolic discounting cannot account for, but the proposed general representation can accommodate.

-[4] Motives Behind Cooperation in Finitely Repeated Prisoner's Dilemma [go to paper] Revise and Resubmit at Games and Economic Behavior
+[4] Motives Behind Cooperation in Finitely Repeated Prisoner's Dilemma [go to paper] [WP version] Games and Economic Behavior 2023

 Selfish preferences cannot explain the significant instances of cooperation observed in Finitely Repeated Prisoner's Dilemma experiments.
 This paper deploys a novel experiment to compare four theories that explain cooperation.
 The four theories capture the following four non-pecuniary motives: caring about others (Altruism), being conscientious about cooperation (Duty), enjoying the pleasure of collaborative cooperation (Reciprocal Cooperation), and concerns for reciprocal kindness (Sequential Reciprocity).
 Our experimental design varies the decline-rate of future rewards, under which these theories make contrasting predictions.
 We find that our data is best explained by Reciprocal Cooperation-type subjects.

-[5] Ensuring Honest Effort in Peer Grading (with Swaprava Nath and Jatin Jindal) [go to paper] Reject and Resubmit
+[6] Ensuring Honest Effort in Peer Grading [go to paper] Journal of Artificial Intelligence Research 2024 (with Swaprava Nath and Jatin Jindal)

 We study peer-grading with competitive graders who enjoy a higher utility when their peers get lower scores.
 We propose a new mechanism, PEQA, that incentivizes such graders through a score-assignment rule which aggregates the final score from multiple peer-evaluations, and a grading performance score which rewards performance in the peer-grading exercise.
 PEQA makes grader-bias irrelevant.
 Additionally, under PEQA, a peer-grader's utility increases monotonically with the reliability of her grading, irrespective of her competitiveness and how her co-graders act.
 In a reasonably general class of score assignment rules, PEQA uniquely satisfies this utility-reliability monotonicity.
 When grading is costly and costs are private information, a modified version of PEQA implements the socially optimal effort-choices in an equilibrium of the peer-evaluation game.
 Data from our classroom experiments confirm our theoretical assumptions and show that PEQA outperforms the popular median mechanism.